riefqiD/riefqiD/README.md

 ## Hi there 👋

+Rieqy here, you can call me Q-ay (Ki-Ay) or just call me as may name.
+I'm a system admnistrator based on Bali  - Indonesia, expertise at Linux, Virtualization, System and Storage.
+For time being, I am learning become programing and database to.

+## Tools & Tech
+  - Linux (Debian Base and Fedora Base)
+  - Node.JS, Express.JS, HTML
+  - Notion and Grafana

+## About Me
+  - Prefere Working from Home or Anywhere, since I already have family
+  - Otaku - Japanese Pop Culture Addict
+  - I love making something new using my own home server

+## Projects
+To be created
 <!--
 **riefqiD/riefqiD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.